Australia, Say Hello to Tesla Powerwall 3. Now Available.

 Battery storage is a great way to store excess solar generated throughout the day to be consumed through peak demand periods.
 Battery owners can maximise their solar investment, reducing energy costs and grid demand, whilst also contributing to grid stability and reduced emission targets.

 Who is the Battery Scheme for?
-The rebate is for people who are looking to invest in solar batteries, to help more Australians gain access to this evolving technology.
+The incentive is for people who are looking to invest in solar batteries, to help more Australians gain access to this evolving technology.

 If you’re interested in keeping up to date with how the scheme will play out, consider signing up to our updates list and we will send you any new information we have about the battery incentive scheme.